Saturday night, 24 October 1998, PM

 “You got no cookies?
 Then you weren’t a good girl.
 Good girls get cookies.
 Are you going to be a good girl, Sylvia?”

 Sylvie is always a good girl.
 She slides out of bed, her small feet touching the dingy, carpet floor soundlessly.
-Her sister won’t be giving her any cookies, but she knows that look; those whimpers, and that blank, fearful stare.
+Her sister won’t be giving her any cookies, but she knows that look.
+The whimpers.
+The blank, fearful stare.

 Brandi’s mom is visiting her.